triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 INFO: All cards validated successfully.
 ```

-It looks there is a problem in the Linux `udev` configuration not
+It looks there is a problem in the Linux `udev` configuration
-making the DRM driver accessible for some `other` users.
+making the DRM driver inaccessible for some `other` users.
 A crude
 work-around for now is for example to run
 ```bash
 sudo chmod 666 /dev/dri/renderD129